MUSSLES/sspipeline/README.md

 ### General Example

-As you may already know, our pipeline only takes in _hourly_ datasets from the University of Hawaii Sea Level Center (UHSLC).
-You can go to there website by simply clicking this [link](https://uhslc.soest.hawaii.edu/data/?rq) and find yourself a nice dataset that suits your needs.
-Once you have found a dataset that you like, you can either choose to download the hourly CSV version of the data, or you can simply execute the following command in your terminal:
+Input tide gauge data sets to the pipeline must be hourly datasets set up in the format of the [University of Hawaii Sea Level Center (UHSLC)](https://uhslc.soest.hawaii.edu/data/?rq).
+You can either choose to download the hourly CSV version of your chosen data, or you can simply execute the following command in your terminal:

     curl -O https://uhslc.soest.hawaii.edu/data/csv/rqds/pacific/hourly/h[UH#][version].csv

 This command downloads the dataset to whatever directory you are run the command in, but that assumes that you filled in your datasets appropiate UH# and version correctly, which can be found on the website.

-After you have downloaded your sealevel dataset from UHSLC, you can start to fill out your pipeline configuration.
+After you have downloaded your sea level dataset from UHSLC, you can start to fill out your pipeline configuration.
 Below, is a list of all the possible parameters that you can pass in to the pipeline, and whether or not they are optional:

-- `acf_theshold` is an optional parameter with default 0.05.
-- `adaption` is technically an optional parameter, since just as long as you pass in `iterations`, the pipeline will always take 10% of `iterations` and set it to `adaption`.
-Feel free to set it to whatever you want!
 - `data` is **not** an optional parameter, and you should always pass this in!
 Please note that this should be where the dataset file is located in your PATH relative to where you will be running the pipeline from, and not where the configuration file is located.
+- `iterations` is an optional parameter with default 10000.
+This is the number of iterations for each Markov chain.
+- `adaption` is technically an optional parameter, since just as long as you pass in `iterations`, the pipeline will by default take 10% of `iterations` and set it to `adaption`.
+This is the number of iterations at which to begin the adaptation of the proposal covariance matrix (step sizes for multivariate normal random walk).
+- `sequences` is an optional parameter with defualt 3.
+This is the number of Markov chain sequences to simulate.
+Must be at least two in order to use the potential scale reduction factor to evaluate Markov chain convergence.
+- `transition` is **not** an optional parameter, and you should always pass this in!
+This is the initial Markov chain proposal step sizes (using Gaussian random walk).
+Must be a list of length = number of parameters to calibrate.
 - `gr_theshold` is an optional parameter with default 1.1.
-- `iterations` is an optional parameter with default 10000.
+This is the threshold for the potential scale reduction factor, below which we diagnose convergence to the posterior/stationary distribution.
+- `acf_theshold` is an optional parameter with default 0.05.
+This is the threshold for the autocorrelation function.
+Once the maximum ACF (among all parameters and chains) is below this threshold, we diagnose that sampling at that lag yields (relatively) independent draws from the Markov chains.
 - `output_dir` is an optional parameter with default "output".
+This is where the output from the pipeline will be stored, relative to the current directory.
 - `percentage` is an optional parameter with default 0.9.
+Years with fewer than this percentage of data points present will be removed from the analysis.
-- `plot` is an optional parameter with default 1 (which means plot).
+- `plot` is an optional parameter with default 1.
+This represents whether or not to output diagnostic plots.
-- `sequences` is an optional parameter with defualt 3.
-- `transition` is **not** an optional parameter, and you should always pass this in!.
 - `verbose` is an optional parameter with default 0 (which means don't be verbose).

 Thus, we can use all of the above parameters, and make a template configuration file (note that this uses the JSON format):